Laravel-Backpack/docs/7.x-dev/base-widgets.md

 <hr>

 <a name="datatable"></a>
-### Datatable
+### DataTable

-Allow you to show a datatable for your CrudControllers.
+Shows a datatable component from a particular CrudController.
+For more info about the configuration parameter, please see the [datatable component docs](/docs/{{version}}/base-components#datatable).

 ```php
 [